mrfdev/Boosters/README.md

 ### Admin commands

-- `/rate start <mcmmo|jobs> <time> <rate>`
+- `/rate start <all|mcmmo|jobs> <time> <rate>`
-  Starts a tracked booster.
+  Starts tracked boosters. `all` starts the same timed/rated booster for both mcMMO and Jobs.
 For mcMMO this creates a timed booster managed by Boosters.
 For Jobs this starts a global all/all booster.
 - `/rate stop <mcmmo|jobs|all>`
   Stops one tracked booster or both.
-- `/rate debug`
+- `/rate debug [1|2]`
-  Shows plugin version, build number, target versions, commands, permissions, dependency status, and tracked booster state details.
+  Shows plugin diagnostics in two pages.
+Page 1 covers build info, runtime info, dependencies, and tracked booster state.
+Page 2 covers commands, permission nodes, and PlaceholderAPI placeholders.

 If `/rate start` or `/rate stop` is used without enough arguments, the plugin shows the correct command synopsis.

 ## Command examples

 - `/rate`
+- `/rate start all 1h 2`
 - `/rate start mcmmo 1h 2`
 - `/rate start mcmmo 2h30m 3`
 - `/rate start jobs 30m 2`